Rumored Motorola One Power could be the next Android notch phone

 Another day, another Android phone with a notch.

+It also would mark the return to use of the Motorola brand -- as opposed to Moto -- since Lenovo purchased Motorola Mobility from Google in October 2014.

-The One Power is expected to run on Android One, according to AndroidHeadlines.
-Android One is a nearly stock version of the Android OS initially made for developing countries like India, Indonesia and the Philippines, but has made its way to the US starting with the Moto X4 last year.
+The One Power is expected to be part of Google's Android One initiative, according to AndroidHeadlines.
+Android One encourages phone-makers to build low-cost smartphones for developing countries like India, Indonesia and the Philippines, using a nearly stock version of the Android OS that gets early updates.
+It made its way to the US starting with the Moto X4 last year.
 The One Power is also expected to be released in the US.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.